Risboller – Puffed Rice Balls

 This recipe uses Delfia fat, which is coconut fat, but you can use coconut oil instead.
 I’ve also seen some people use shortening instead of Delfia fat.

-Add the puffed rice slowly, as you may need a bit less than called for.
-If you add too much rice these can become dry.
-If you want extra chocolatey risboller, use less puffed rice.
+Add the puffed rice slowly, as you may need a bit less or more than called for.
+If you add too much rice these can become dry, but if there isn’t enough rice the chocolate will melt off of them.

 The most difficult part of making risboller is definitely waiting for them to fully harden.
 I always want to eat them immediately!